Cold email best practices: 8 tips to be successful with cold outreach

 The dangers of cold outreach

-Email marketing strategy consultant Jeanne Jennings shared on the podcast that there’s also dangers to be aware of when it comes to cold outreach – especially on email.
+Email marketing strategy consultant Jeanne Jennings shared on “The Business Storytelling Show” that there are also dangers to be aware of when it comes to cold outreach – especially on email.

 Getting the appropriate opt-in by people to be emailed is so important and builds a long-term relationship, she said.

-Cold outreach can be helpful for everyone involved when we understand who we are trying to reach and we have the right offer for them at the right time.
-Be helpful, and don’t spam people.
+Cold outreach can be helpful for everyone involved when we understand who we are trying to reach and have the right offer for them at the right time.
+That’s why it’s so important to follow these cold emailing tips.
+Every one wins in that case.
+Where we run into problems is when companies just blast out emails and pray that they may reach the right people.
+Lots of the wrong people are reached that way!

 Subscribe to Blog via Email